vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ## Create a variable for the selected room

-We will use a variable to store the name of the currently selected room.
+We will use a variable to store the email address of the currently selected room.
 Then, the list control will write to it when the user selects on a different room from the current one.
 And, the data source will read from it to construct the room-specific MS Graph API call.

 So, we create a new variable.